athos/sweet-array/README.md

 of `T` and so on.

 Array type aliases, such as `ints` and `doubles`, can also be used as type descriptors.
-They are completely interchangeable with the corresponding type descriptor notation: `ints` is equivalent to `[int]` and `[doubles]` is equivalent to `[[double]]`, for instance.
+They are completely interchangeable with their corresponding type descriptor notation: `ints` is equivalent to `[int]` and `[doubles]` is equivalent to `[[double]]`, for instance.